It’s Christmas Season! Hurray! This means mulled wine, mince pies and festive holiday films. All happy stuff.

 Real Time Monitoring working alongside re-optimisation features can ensure better use of the resource you have in the business before switching to measures that will equal additional costs (such as agents working overtime).
 Often with a workforce management tool this is at the touch of a button where activities such as meetings for example can be isolated, so they are not moved during the process.

-Overall automation will free you up to focus on other tasks which will also deliver great value to your business!
+Overall automation will free you up to focus on other resource planning tasks which will also deliver great value to your business!

 - Mobile App : Some workforce management tools have a mobile app so the agent can plan events and request them without being at work (an invaluable feature for all agents whether they are a parent with childcare arrangements needing to be met or whether they are a member of Generation Z looking for workplace flexibility.)